rezwansaki/country-vuejs/README.md

 # Country-Vuejs - Vue JS 3 Project

 My first vue js work.
-I've fetched data from the web apai here.
+I've fetched data from the web api here.
 I have used 'https://restcountries.eu/rest/v2/all' for the web api.
 Here is the name of the country, the flag and some information.

 <hr>